golemfactory/golem-docs/src/markdoc/partials/quickstarts/golem-in-a-browser.md

 This will install the `http-server` utility to host our web page, where we will run our Golem app.

-## HTML page
+## HTML page with embeded requestor script

 Next, we'll create the main `index.html` file with the following content:

-{% codefromgithub url="https://raw.githubusercontent.com/golemfactory/golem-sdk-task-executor/master/examples/docs-examples/quickstarts/web-quickstart/index.html" language="html" /%}
+{% codefromgithub url="https://raw.githubusercontent.com/golemfactory/golem-js/beta/examples/web/hello.html" language="html" /%}

 In this layout, there are three elements:

+- An `Options` form, where you can define input params,
-- A "Run" button, which executes the script on Golem
+- An `Actions` section with "Echo Hello World" button, which executes such a command on the remote Golem node,
 - A "Results" container, which displays the results
-- A "Logs" container, which displays the API logs

-## Requestor script

-Next, we'll create a `requestor.mjs` file with the following content:

-{% codefromgithub url="https://raw.githubusercontent.com/golemfactory/golem-sdk-task-executor/master/examples/docs-examples/quickstarts/web-quickstart/requestor.mjs" language="javascript" /%}
+The js script defines:

-Note the file contains the `run()` function that creates the body of the requestor script (similar to the one we use in Node.js) and a set of helper functions that will let us present the logs and results in the browser window.
+- the `run()` function that creates the body of the requestor script
+- a helper functions that will let us present the results in the browser window.

 Now, ensure you: